Skip to content

 The majestic brown pelican is a dive-feeding bird that belongs to the pelican family.
 It is one of the three pelican species found in the Americas and is known to dive into water to catch its prey.

-From the Atlantic Coast of New Jersey to the mouth of the Amazon River, and along the Pacific Coast from British Columbia to northern Chile, including the Galapagos Islands, this bird can be found.
+This bird can be found from the Atlantic Coast of New Jersey to the mouth of the Amazon River, along the Pacific Coast from British Columbia to northern Chile, including the Galapagos Islands.

-Its scientific name is Pelecanus occidentalis, and it has a colored brown plumage, which is its distinct characteristic.
+Its scientific name is Pelecanus occidentalis, and it has a coloured brown plumage, which is its distinct characteristic.

-The brown pelican belongs to the largest bird species that exist today, with a wingspan that can stretch up to seven feet long.
+The brown pelican belongs to the largest bird species that exists today, with a wingspan that can stretch up to seven feet long.

 Also Featured In: Birds You’ll Find in the SeaWater Birds Live around Us